Actindo-AG/Documentation/ProcessDocumentation/HandleDeliveryNote.md

 ## Description of the *Handle delivery note* process

 Within a workflow, several actions are performed.
 If a certain number of actions are executed in a specific order with a common objective that can only be achieved by executing all of these actions, we speak of a so-called *snippet*.
-In the following, all snippets and single actions within the process as well as their start and end place are described in detail, specifying their function and settings.
+In the following, all snippets and single actions within the process are described in detail, specifying their function and functional settings.

-### Start place

-As soon as a delivery note is put in the start place by the subordinate [*Import order and create delivery note*](./ImportOrderCreateDeliveryNote.md) process, the *Handle delivery note* process is triggered.

-#### Settings

-- *Key*
-  Input

-- *DataContainer*
-  Modules.RetailSuite.RetailSuiteFaktBase.Models.BusinessDocument

 ### Sync shipments